dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 These models are always improving and becoming more defensive, but hackers are clever and put a lot of effort into these kind of attacks - its always an ongoing arms race.
 I do not want to suggest Anthropic or Claude Code are insecure - Anthropic do and extremely good job of protecting against malicious behaviour - this attack relies more on human bias.
 But it was surprisingly easy to leak keys this way.

+### Sandboxing

+A more robust defense is sandboxing - isolating skill execution in a restricted environment without access to host credentials or files.
+Claude Code offers `--sandbox` which runs commands in a container with no access to your environment variables.
+Other projects like the one I work on, [Ark](https://github.com/mckinsey/agents-at-scale-ark) also orchestrate agent operations in containers.

+However, the intrinsic challenges remain.
+The operations you run in a sandbox will have permissions, credentials and so on.
+If you clone a private repository in a sandbox, then you have access to it.
+If you run a skill in a sandbox, or trigger a skill that has a transient dependency on a compromised skill, then the contents of the sandbox are still compromised.
+Sandboxes will protect the host machine (and are always good practice), but the contents of the sandbox themselves are still vulnerable.
+For any non-trivial workload in a sandbox that accesses and kind of sensitive resource, the risks are still present.
+The very fact that sandboxes give a (justified) perception of increased safety may make it more likely to make you less inclined to consider the risk of compromised skills (or slash commands, etc).

 ### Further Reading

 - [New Skills, New Threats: Exfiltrating Data from Claude](https://idanhabler.medium.com/new-skills-new-threats-exfiltrating-data-from-claude-e9112aeac11b)